 Alexander Signature Construction

-This bed towers above most others at an impressive 13 inches tall and is covered with a polyester and cotton blended cover.
-Quilted to the covering is a .25-inch memory material that has been infused with a cooling gel.
+This bed towers above most others at an impressive 14 inches tall.
+Quilted to the cover is 1-inch of memory foam that has been infused with a cooling gel.
 This cover implements Thermic Phase Change Cooling, a distinctive design aimed at regulating surface temperature.

 - The top layer is constructed with a 3-inch TitanChil Endurance Foam®.
-This design in the surface offers sleepers both cooling and contouring comfort.
+This hyper-elastic design should offer sleepers immediate responsiveness as they change positions.

-- The middle layer, a 1-inch support foam called SmartFlow makes up this portion.
+- The middle layer is a 1-inch support foam called SmartFlow.
 This helps transition the body from the comfort layers to the coils.

-- The third layer is an 8-inch Quantum® Edge pocket coil system that supports the sleeper and helps foster better spinal alignment.
+- The innerspring layer is an 8-inch Quantum® Edge pocket coil system that supports the sleeper and helps foster better spinal alignment and motion isolation.

-- The base layer uses a dense foam that both protects and supports the layers above.
+- The base layer uses a dense foam that protects and supports the layers above.

 Comparing Firmness (Support & Feel)

 We rate firmness on a scale from 1 to 10 with a ten being the firmest.
-Layla’s Medium-Soft firmness rates at a 4 while the Alexander scores between a 5 and 6.
+Layla’s Medium-Soft firmness rates at a 4 while the Alexander scores between a 5.5.

 Side sleepers love pressure relief in their hips and shoulders, both of these beds are highly conforming and use copper to help enhance their materials.
 Side sleepers looking for further pressure relief can check out the Soft model of the Alexander but since Layla is an all foam option, this could work very nicely as well.